-This focus involves identifying what is meant by 'popular' culture and considering the types of media, ideas and audiences from which popular culture evolves.
+Description and content Unit 1 This focus involves identifying what is meant by 'popular' culture and considering the types of media, ideas and audiences from which popular culture evolves.
 Students analyse, view, listen to and interact with a range of popular media, develop their own ideas, learn production skills and apply their understandings and skills in creating their own productions.
 There are many aspects of popular culture that can be used to provide students with interesting and relevant learning contexts, and an opportunity to explore how audiences consume popular media.
 Teachers should select learning contexts that are familiar to students or provide stimulation and new experiences.
 In contexts related to popular culture, students have the opportunity to explore a variety of popular media work, and learn how to interpret the meanings created by codes and conventions.
 Students develop production and analytical skills and apply their understanding of media languages and audiences while learning about and working in specific production contexts.

-In this unit students will further their understanding of journalistic media.
-The breadth of this focus allows teachers to choose learning contexts that are of contemporary relevance and related to students' interests.
-In contexts related to journalism students analyse, view, listen to and interact with a range of journalistic genres and they undertake more extensive research into the representation and reporting of groups and issues within media work.
-They draw on knowledge when developing ideas for their own productions.
-Students extend their understanding of production practices and responsibilities.
-They become increasingly independent as they manipulate technologies and techniques to express their ideas in their productions.
+Unit 2 In this unit, students explore the influence of media .
+Students analyse and respond to a range of media work designed to influence audience.
+They then develop their own ideas and expand production skills to produce media work in the context of media influence.
+In contexts related to journalism and other influential media, students analyse and respond to media designed to influence audiences.
+They undertake more extensive research into the representation of groups and reporting of issues within media work.
+Students apply their understanding of media influence to extend their production skills and to communicate ideas.
+They work to become increasingly independent as they operate technologies and use techniques to express ideas in their productions.